-- 134 The SRMR2 introduces the Maximum Distributable Amount related to MREL (M-MDA)(148).
-The SRB may set restrictions for banks that do not comply with the CBR, which under the new Banking Package is added on top of the MREL requirements expressed in TREA, preventing them from distributing more than the M-MDA via various actions (including dividend payments on CET1, variable remuneration and payments on AT1 instruments)(149).
-The M-MDA may be applied where the bank meets the CBR on top of the own funds requirements(150) (i.e. the bank is not under the prudential MDA restriction), but fails to meet the CBR when considered in addition to the external and internal MREL (including subordination), as well as internal and external TLAC requirements(151), in all cases calculated in terms of TREA.
-In addition, the M-MDA may also be imposed in cases of breaches of the minimum requirement, i.e. MREL(152). - 135 M-MDA restrictions may be imposed on banks that breach CBR considered in addition to MREL and TLAC requirements.
+- 134 The SRMR2 introduced the Maximum Distributable Amount related to MREL (M-MDA)152.
+The SRB may set restrictions for banks that do not comply with the Combined Buffer Requirement (CBR), which under the Banking Package is added on top of the MREL requirements expressed in TREA, preventing them from distributing more than the M-MDA via various actions (including dividend payments on CET1, variable remuneration and payments on AT1 instruments)153.
+The M-MDA may be applied where the bank meets the CBR on top of the own funds requirements154 (i.e. the bank is not under the prudential MDA restriction), but fails to meet the CBR when considered in addition to the external and internal MREL (including subordination) as well as internal and external TLAC requirements155, in all cases calculated in terms of TREA.
+In addition, the M-MDA may also be imposed in cases of breaches of the minimum requirement, i.e. the MREL156. - 135 M-MDA restrictions may be imposed on banks that breach CBR considered in addition to MREL and TLAC requirements.
 The M-MDA regime became applicable on 28 December 2020 for CBR breaches when considered in addition to the external and internal TLAC requirements.
-For all other requirements (internal and external MREL including subordination), the M-MDA will apply as from 1 January 2022 (i.e. first binding MREL targets under BRRD). - 136 Banks must immediately notify the SRB of any breach or expected breach.
-Once the bank is in breach of the CBR in addition to its MREL or TLAC requirements (but meets the CBR in addition to the own funds requirements), it should immediately (i.e. no later than within 5 working days) notify the NRA and the SRB(153).
-The bank should not wait until the breaches occur, but should signal to the NRA and the SRB of any expected breaches once it becomes aware of such risk.
+For all other requirements (internal and external MREL including subordination), the M-MDA applied as from 1 January 2022 (i.e. first binding MREL targets under BRRD2). - 136 Banks must immediately notify the SRB of any breach or expected breach.
+Once the bank is in breach of the CBR in addition to its MREL or TLAC requirements (but meets the CBR in addition to the own funds requirements), it should immediately (i.e. no later than within five working days) notify the national resolution authority and the SRB157.
+The bank should not wait until the breaches occur, but should also signal to the national resolution authority and the SRB of any expected breaches once it becomes aware of such risk.